 Also, the amount of coffee in a k cup is more than Nespresso capsules and that makes sense since Nespresso delivers a 1.25 oz shot of Espresso while the K cup machine delivers a full 6-8 oz serving of coffee.

-Grind size in both coffee pods is different
+The grind size in both coffee pods is different

 K cups have a medium grind size, which is suitable for drip coffee, whereas Nespresso capsules have fine coffee grounds as required for espresso.